 Storage

-Tinginys can be stored in an airtight container at room temperature for up to 5 days.
 Keep them in a cool, dry place away from direct sunlight, as they can become soft and lose their texture if they are exposed to heat and moisture.
-They will keep in the fridge for up to 1 week.

 Can you freeze Tinginys?

-Yes you can.
+Yes, you can.
 It can be stored in the freezer in an airtight container for up to a month.
 However, keep in mind that the texture may change slightly after freezing and thawing.

 More easy no-bake recipes